ark-lang/ark-docs/README.md

 an introduction to the language, though it is not written to be read as one.
 If you are familiar with other languages like C, Rust, C++, Go, ... then most of this document should be easy to use as a cheat sheet.

-If you are a new programmer, this will probably be tricky to use as an introduction to the language (and programming in general).
-This is because it is a reference for the language, and is more of an aid to the developers working on it, and as a birds-eye view for people interested in Ark.